jmathai/elodie/elodie/plugins/immich/Readme.md

 # Immich Plugin (experimental)

-This plugin enables albums, descriptions and favorites to be managed through Immich's UI while ensuring:
+This plugin enables albums, descriptions, location and favorites to be managed through Immich's UI while ensuring:

 * All metadata is **persisted in the photo itself**
 * Elodie remains the **canonical organizer**
 * File moves do not break album or favorite state

-Immich is treated as both an **intent source** (albums, favorites) and a **materialized view target** (albums rebuilt from metadata).
+Immich is treated as both an **intent source** (albums, descriptions, location favorites) and a **materialized view target** (albums rebuilt from metadata).

 ## Requirements

-The Immich plugin requires the `requests` library.
-Install it using:
+Install the plugin's requirements.

 ```bash
 pip install -r elodie/plugins/immich/requirements.txt